What to Eat (and Avoid) During Ramadan

 Al Bochi can’t stress enough the importance of having balanced meals for iftar, as well as suhoor.
 “A great visual is the healthy plate model, which is half your plate for vegetables, a quarter of your plate for protein and a quarter of your plate for fiber-rich carbs,” she says

-Owais Siddiqui actually has a handy checklist for making sure you focus on your health during Ramadan.
+Siddiqui has a handy checklist for making sure you focus on your health during Ramadan.
 Some of his tips include the following:

 - Hydrate before eating and limit consumption of beverages that contain high amounts of sugar.